-Many of us have a copy of favourite songs as part of our vinyl hoard.
-My own record collection – of which I was immensely proud – met a bit of a sad end at university when someone made off with most my albums: John Mayall, Doobie Brothers, Captain Beefheart, Gang of Four, Frank Zappa, Joni Mitchell… far too many to mention.
+Many of us possess some of our favourites as part of our vinyl hoard.
+My own record collection – of which I was immensely proud – met a sad end at university when someone made off with most my albums: John Mayall, Doobie Brothers, Captain Beefheart, Gang of Four, Frank Zappa, Joni Mitchell… far too many to mention.
 Fortunately a few survived the clutches of the mystery vinyl thief, and I’ll be taking them with me to one of the Stylus Stories evenings which are happening in north London.

 Stylus Stories is a night that was put together by four Hornsey lads, Dave Black, Dave Scott, Steve Wilkins and Tommy Doyle, otherwise known as The 45ers – Dansette Dave, Victor Vinyl, Stylus Steve and Tommy Turntable.
 The four were growing tired of running pub quizzes and at the end of 2012 they were casting around for a new formula.
 Steve suggested they should do a vinyl night – and thus was the beginning of Stylus Stories.